PrinceNiyonshuti/rwanda/README.md

 - Villages(province, district, sector, cell)

   if province, district, sector and cell are given it returns an array of Villages found from the given cell.
-  It returns `undefined` if either province, district , sector or cell is not found.
+  It returns `[]` if either province, district , sector or cell is not found.

 ## Install